 Marsh blazing star is a plant.
 The ground root is used as a medicinal tea.

 People take marsh blazing star for kidney disorders, fluid retention, painful menstrual periods, and gonorrhea.

 - Other conditions.

-nausea, vomiting, diarrhea, dizziness, inability to sleep (insomnia), and liver damage.
+There isn't enough information to know if marsh blazing star is safe.
+It can cause nausea, vomiting, diarrhea, dizziness, inability to sleep (insomnia), and liver damage.
 When marsh blazing star comes in contact with the skin, it might cause skin irritation and allergic reactions.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of marsh blazing star during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.